DmcpEI/DataScience-Project/README.md

 ## Conclusion

-Our project demonstrates the transformative potential of machine learning in extracting actionable insights from data.
+Our project demonstrates the transformative potential of machine learning in extracting actionable insights from the 2020 CDC survey dataset.
 The findings pave the way for future work in this domain.

 ## Future Work